 Labeling and Standards in Tissue and Cell Therapy (Heidi Hagen)

 Labeling and Standards in Articular Cartilage Repair and Regeneration (Anthony Ratcliffe)

 Realizing the Benefit of 21st Century Cures through Standards Development: A Workshop Convened by FDA, NIST, SCB, and Nexight Group

-On January 14-15, 2019, SCB, FDA, NIST, and Nexight Group will host a workshop at the NIST National Cybersecurity Center of Excellence (NCCoE) in Rockville, Maryland.
+FDA, NIST, SCB, and Nexight Group will host a workshop at the National Cybersecurity Center of Excellence (NCCoE) in Rockville, Maryland.
 The workshop will feature updates from Standards Development Organization (SDO) representatives and industry organizations on the benefits of standards and participating in the standards development processes.
 Targeted stakeholders include: RM manufacturers, clinical trial sponsors, contract manufacturers, academic institutions, raw material providers, and logistics delivery providers.
 See the workshop event page for more information.